 Most Amish children in the Garnett community attend a small public school in the hamlet of Mount Ida at the southern end of the settlement.
 Unusual in Amish society, Sunday school is held by Amish in this community at two separate locations, as well as a summer Bible school (see Oklahoma-Kansas Directory, Yoder and Yoder).

-The Garnett Amish settlement was founded by Amish from the Haven area of Reno County, KS.
-A year after the arrival of the Reno Amish, they were joined by 7 families from a Mississippi Amish settlement (GAMEO, “Anderson County, Kansas Old Order Amish Settlement”).
+The Garnett Amish settlement was founded by Amish from the Haven area of Reno County, Kansas.
+A year after the arrival of the Reno Amish, they were joined by seven families from a Mississippi Amish settlement (GAMEO, “Anderson County, Kansas Old Order Amish Settlement”).

 Over the course of the next century, the Garnett settlement fluctuated in size, never growing much larger than a few dozen families.
 Families moved away while others arrived from places such as Illinois, Oklahoma, Arizona, Oregon, Arkansas, Colorado, and other settlements in Kansas.
 A low point came in 1947 when the settlement had dwindled to five families (Meindl, p.
 26) .

 By 1959 the Garnett Amish community had reached a size requiring it to divide into a north and south district (Yoder and Yoder).
-Today the size of the community has changed little since that division, numbering about three dozen households (Meindl p.
-29).
+Today the size of the community has changed little since that division, numbering about three dozen households.
 The Amish in Anderson County maintain ties with those in Reno County (Meindl p.
 102).

-Small communities can also be found in Marshall County near Axtell and Marysville, and in Bourbon County near Fort Scott, which is a more conservative group than Amish in Reno County or Anderson County (Meindl 31; 100).
+In 2005, Amish started a community in Bourbon County near Fort Scott, which has since grown to well over 200 people.
+This is a more conservative group than the Amish in Reno County or Anderson County.